IndieAuth

 When an authorization server presents its authorization interface, it will often want to display some additional information about the client beyond just the client_id URL, in order to better inform the user about the request being made.
 Additionally, the authorization server needs to know the list of redirect URLs that the client is allowed to redirect to.

-Since client identifiers are URLs, the authorization server SHOULD [Fetch] the URL to find more information about the client.
+The authorization server SHOULD [Fetch] the URL to find more information about the client.

 If the client_id contains the permitted IPv4 and IPv6 addresses 127.0.0.1 or [::1], or if the domain name resolves to these addresses, the authorization endpoint MUST NOT fetch the client_id.